roszpun/ships-routes/README.md

 ### Future development thoughts
-- Imporve performence of charts, and make smarter way of handling hundrets of points.
+- Imporve performence of charts, and make smarter way of handling hundreds of points.
 - Write more tests.
+- Improve the UI in the chart component.